Phoenix: "Win Through Compromise"?

 - Hack had an episode where Mike, the protagonist becomes the personal driver of a local mob boss who is a Loan Shark.
 When a restaurant owner is about to be beaten for not paying back a loan, Mike saves the guy and the mob boss makes him personally responsible for collecting the debt.
 He tries to be reasonable but it turns out the the restaurant owner is actually Too Dumb to Live and does not intend to pay back the money.
 If Mike can't get the money, he will owe the mob boss and thus having to join the crime gang to avoid getting killed.
 Desperate he ends up threatening the restaurant owner with a bat till the guy give up the money.
 Disgusted he quits and goes back to being a taxi driver.

-- An episode of Crusade had a loan shark trying to extort money from a David Brooks's wife.
+- An episode of Crusade had a loan shark trying to get the vig from Max Eilerson's ex-wife.
 He responded by using an alien artifact that was used to control prisoners, mentioning that it will kill on proximity to either him or the wife, or by a manual code entry.

 - In Castle, some evidence quite often implicates loan sharks who the Victim of the Week had dealings with in one way or another, whenever they come up, but it's never them who's guilty of the episode's murder.
-All of the loan sharks of the show's universe apparently operate by a more sensible, but less exciting, "I can't get my money back from [insert victim's name here] if I kill him/her." and just scare/threaten them with violence but never go any further than that.
+All of the loan sharks of the show's universe apparently operate by the more sensible but less exciting rule, "I can't get my money back from [insert victim's name here] if I kill him/her," and just scare/threaten them with violence or rob them, but never go any further than that.
+In fact, when questioned, they typically state the victim had just paid them back with interest, which is a lead Beckett's team can investigate with a little Forensic Accounting.

 - Once Upon a Time's Mr. Gold, in addition to being a pawn broker and the landlord for pretty much the entire town, frequently operates as a particularly inflexible loan shark.
 Mr. Gold is not a man you want to be indebted to.